RafaelBaltazar/RafaelBaltazar.github.io/portfolio_analysis.md

 <img src="images/longest_positions.JPG?raw=true"/>

 5. The benchmark showed an appreciation in value of 70% against 471.36% of the portfolio demonstrating a good portfolio and risk management.
+At same time is visible some volatitily compared the benchmark through the almost flatlined SPY comparisson showing great appreciation and drawdown in short period of time.

 <img src="images/portvsspy.png?raw=true"/>